Article · May 15, 2026

 };

-Three methods (getItem, setItem, removeItem) implementing the Web Storage interface on top of the chrome.storage.local API.
-Supabase’s auth library calls these to save and load the session JSON.
+The three methods implement the Web Storage interface on top of chrome.storage.local.
+Supabase’s auth library calls them to save and load session JSON.
+Pass this adapter as the storage option when creating the client (the sb initialization in step 3 already does this).

-The init() function in step 3 already handles this.
-When the popup opens, it calls sb.auth.getSession(), which reads from the storage adapter (which reads from chrome.storage.local).
-If a session exists, the popup renders the signed-in view immediately.
+init() in step 3 already handles it.
+On every popup open, it calls sb.auth.getSession(), which reads from the storage adapter, which reads from chrome.storage.local.
+If a session exists, the signed-in view renders immediately.
 If not, the login form.

-The user experience: first open, login form, user types credentials, signed in.
-Close the popup.
+User experience: first open, login form, type credentials, signed in.
+Close popup.
 Open again.
-Signed in (no login required).
+Still signed in.
 Restart the browser.
 Open again.
 Still signed in.

 Step 6: sign out cleanly